 One way to keep Venus in view is to wait for a time when the Moon lies close to it in the sky.
 A planetarium-style computer program can help here – fire it up and see where Venus lies relative to the horns of the Moon (which will always be a crescent if near the planet).
 Because of its size, the Moon is a lot easier to spot in daylight, so it can help to find the Moon and then use it to locate Venus when nearby.

-I last used this technique on June 18, shortly after Venus was actually occulted by, or hidden behind, the Moon from the UK, and the planet was an easy object to spot.
-The photo above was taken a couple of hours after the occultation ended as the Moon was moving away.
+One time that I used this technique was on June 18, 2007, shortly after Venus was actually occulted by, or hidden behind, the Moon from the UK, and the planet was an easy object to spot.
+The accompanying photo was taken a couple of hours after the occultation ended as the Moon was moving away.

 One interesting observation made clear in the photo is to note how much brighter Venus is, area for area, than the Moon.
 Our natural satellite’s dark, rocky surface is a much poorer reflector of sunlight than Venus’s clouds.
 We should be grateful for that or we would see little of the sky’s fainter inhabitants when the Moon was in the sky!